ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-10-double-angle.md

 \end{align}
 $$

-Although, this is quite messy.
-So more often you will see this form.
+This is quite messy, so more often you will see this form.

 $$
 \begin{align}